nmn/Grunge/README.md

 ```
 Here are you are solving for all possible moves in a game of Rock Paper Scissors in three games, by starting with the base case and iterating rather that recursing.

+This can be used for any sequence where the value for n depends on preceding values.

 You can even go all out and feed Generator functions into Grunge.